MatterPool/bitcoinfiles-js/README.md

 ### Pay

-To pay for a file, pay `payment_address` the amount of `payment_satoshis`.
-You can pay for multiple files at once in the same transaction
+To pay for a file, send `payment_satoshis` to `payment_address`.
+You can pay for multiple files at once in the same transaction and the response will return an array of the files you uploaded

 Request